tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

 [datasets](datasets) :
-We have processed the KBQA datasets mentioned in [Datasets we use](#Datasets-we-use)  into a unified format and released them in this folder.
+We have processed the 8 datasets mentioned in [Datasets we use](#Datasets-we-use)  into a unified format and released them in this folder.
 The datasets in the unified format include the following items: question_id, question, ground_truth, SPARQL, and our added labels.
 Additionally, we have generated alias dictionaries from Wikipedia for the ground truth, which we can use during the evaluation.

 # Datasets we use